UKCloud/documentation/articles/connectivity/conn-faq.md

 ## If I have an MPLS circuit direct into UKCloud, do I still have to go through a PSN connection to access the Elevated Portal?

-No, you do not need a PSN connection as you can access the Portal from within a VM on the Elevated platform.
+No, you don't need a PSN connection as you can access the Portal from within a VM on the Elevated security domain.

 ## Are external Domain Name System (DNS) services available?

-No, we do not currently offer this service.
+No, we don't currently offer this service.
 Customers can implement their own DNS servers within their solution, or configure their virtual firewall to enable connectivity to an externally hosted DNS server (for example, those hosted on Government Secure Networks such as PSN, or those available on the internet such as Google 8.8.8.8).

 ## Does UKCloud support Janet connectivity?

 Yes, UKCloud provides Janet connectivity free for our customers.
-In order to utilise this network, you will need to be authorised by Jisc.
 There is no inbound or outbound usage charge for using the Janet connection to access the UKCloud platform.
+To utilise this network, you'll need to be authorised by Jisc.
+For more information, see [*Requesting Janet connectivity to your UKCloud workloads*](conn-ref-janet.md).

 ## Is there a bandwidth restriction on a VRF?

-Like all our connectivity options, there is no set bandwidth cap on our VRFs, and we will capacity manage our VRF network in order to ensure our customers can consume as much as required, however we do operate a Networks Fair Use Policy which protects all our users of the networks from being impacted by spikes in unpredictable network traffic.
-To that end, if a customer believes that they will use large amounts of bandwidth we always appreciate a heads-up so we can proactively increase bandwidth of the network in order to avoid having to lean on any policy to protect all our users.
+Like all our connectivity options, there is no set bandwidth cap on our VRFs, and we'll capacity manage our VRF network to ensure our customers can consume as much as required.
+However, we do operate a Networks Fair Use Policy to protect all our users from being impacted by spikes in unpredictable network traffic.
+To that end, if a customer believes that they'll use large amounts of bandwidth, we always appreciate a heads-up so we can proactively increase bandwidth of the network to avoid having to lean on any policy to protect other users.

-Outside of the VRF, customers may need to consider the impact of things such as IPSec VPN tunnels over the VRF, which decrease the bandwidth of the network because of Edge throughput limits.
+Outside of the VRF, customers may need to consider the impact of things, such as IPSec VPN tunnels over the VRF, that decrease the bandwidth of the network because of edge throughput limits.

 ## Feedback